digital-asset/lib-message-integration/tool-metagen/README.md

 ## Overview

-Metagen is a tool to generate DAML types and DAML type metadata from message format schemas to integrate with the Ledger API.
-It currently supports XSD schemas and the metadata produced is used by the encoders and decoders in the [Java Integration Library](../integration-java/README.md) to convert messages to and from a DAML Ledger.
+Metagen is a tool to generate Daml types and Daml type metadata from message format schemas to integrate with the Ledger API.
+It currently supports XSD schemas and the metadata produced is used by the encoders and decoders in the [Java Integration Library](../integration-java/README.md) to convert messages to and from a Daml Ledger.

 ## Prerequisites